Sustainability & Business Administration (MSUS/MBA) Curriculum

 3 BUS576 Sustainable Human Capital

-This course cultivates theoretical examinations of human behavior in organizations, and ethical and practical skills for managing human capital.
-Organizational behavior is explored at the individual, group, and organizational levels of analysis focusing on topics of motivation, communication, group dynamics, decision making, culture, power, and politics.
-Students will also explore the effectiveness of tools for talent acquisition and development, such as compensation, feedback, and assessment.
+Cultivate theoretical understanding and ethical and practical skills for managing human capital.
+Explore individual, group, and organizational levels of analysis focusing on topics of motivation, communication, group dynamics, decision making, culture, power, and politics.
+Analyze the effectiveness of tools for talent acquisition and development, such as compensation, feedback, and assessment.

 3 SUS601 Applied Ecology